siqiang-ng/CS4225_Project/Sentiment Analysis/model/README.md

 !unzip -u "/content/gdrive/MyDrive/CS4225/ML team/Pre-Processed Data/stanfordSentimentTreebank/glove.6B.zip" -d "/content/gdrive/MyDrive/CS4225/ML team/Pre-Processed Data/"
 ```

-3. Ensure that the notebook has been ran and that a file by the name of "processed_dictionary_sentiments.csv" has been generated in the Data folder
+3. Ensure that the code has finished running and that a file by the name of "processed_dictionary_sentiments.csv" has been generated in the Data folder

 4. Launch the "RNN Training.ipynb"